Associate Pedagogy Fellows

 Russell Johnson

-Assistant Director, Undergraduate Religious Studies Program and Core Sequence
+Associate Director, Undergraduate Religious Studies Program and Core Sequence, Assistant Instructional Professor

 Russell Johnson’s research focuses on religious ethics and the philosophy of communication, specifically the ways “us versus them” frameworks shape people's imaginations and behavior in social conflicts.
 Several of the courses he teaches, including “Star Wars and Religion” and “Villains: Evil in Philosophy, Religion, and Film,” analyze popular films to consider the tendency to think about political conflict in terms of good guys versus bad guys, which often oversimplifies the moral landscape.
-He has also taught courses in the Humanities Core and is currently helping develop and teach in the new SOSC Core sequence, “Religion: Cosmos, Conscience, and Community.”
+He has also taught courses in the Humanities Core and helps run the SOSC Core sequence “Religion: Cosmos, Conscience, and Community.”
 One of his goals as a teacher is to help students realize that ethics, religion, and philosophy are not abstract topics “out there.”
 They can be found in the video games we play, the news stories we read, the memes we share, and the decisions we make every day.
-Dr. Johnson finds that UChicago students are terrific at drawing connections between centuries-old ideas and present-day culture, and that conservations in class always enrich his appreciation for the texts we read and the questions we discuss.

 Hannah Lant